 Ingredients

-- 3/4 cup blueberries, fresh or frozen
+- 1/2 cup dried blueberries, or 3/4 cup fresh or frozen

 Instructions